techuxwriter/UX-TW-IsD/z_remove-your-branch.md

 # Removing Your Branch

-There may be a reason to remove your branch, for example, if you are testing a branch or miss-name the branch and so on.
+There may be various reasons to remove your branch.
+For example, if you are testing a branch or you miss-name the branch etc.

 To remove your branch, do the following: